vertica/spark-connector/performance-tests/README.md

 It is suggested that the resource pool used for the operation is given as much memory as possible, and has its "plannedconcurrency" value set to as low as possible.

-For an explanation of this, any given Vertica in query may only reserve its total provided memory divided by the plannedconcurrency value.
+For an explanation of this, any given Vertica query may only reserve its total provided memory divided by the plannedconcurrency value.
 A more detailed explanation can be found [here.](https://www.vertica.com/blog/do-you-need-to-put-your-query-on-a-budgetba-p236830/) The plannedconcurrency value sets how many independent queries are expected to be run, and the connector only uses one query at a time.
 This query is then parallelized by Vertica.

 ### Connector Options